redhat-cop/infra-ansible/roles/ansible/tower/config-ansible-tower-ocp/README.md

 ## Requirements

-A running OpenShift Cluster and installed 'oc' client in the Ansible host
+  - A running OpenShift Cluster and installed 'oc' client in the Ansible host
+  - An existing project where to deploy Ansible Tower (must match the `ansible_tower.openshift_project` variable)
+  - An existing PVC for Postgresql named `postgresql-data`

 ## Role Variables